ros-sports/rcss3d_agent-docs/installation.rst

 *******************

 Source installation should work for almost any platform that has ROS2 installed on it.
-ROS2 Foxy onwards is supported.
+ROS2 Galactic onwards is supported.
 There is no alternative for ROS1 distros or older ROS2 distros.

 From within a ROS2 workspace, run the following code that clones Rcss3d Agent into your src directory, and builds your workspace: